Help others get organized, virtually

 In the early days of my business, I thought virtual organizing would be a great way to combine my skills as a professional organizer and virtual assistant.
 I supported two or three clients via email and MSN Messenger (remember that?), but I couldn’t figure out how to develop the idea into a service that I was comfortable promoting.

-Since then, the concept has become much more common, and with most of the world currently in self-isolation, those who offer virtual services have a distinct advantage over those who work solely in their clients’ homes or offices.
+Since then, the concept has become much more common, especially during the COVID-19 pandemic.
+During lockdown, those who offer virtual services had a distinct advantage over those who work solely in their clients’ homes or offices.
 If you don’t yet offer virtual services, this might be a good time to get started!

 Because my experience in this area is limited, I asked a few of my clients and members of my Blogging Organizers group for their advice, and this article is the result.